 Laws or Policies – Regulations Affecting Robotics and Navigation

-AI and robotics guidelines:
+- AI and robotics guidelines: Focus on ethical and safe AI usage

-National AI Strategy:
+- National AI Strategy: Promotes responsible AI development

 Tools and Resources – Platforms for Robotics Development

-Popular tools and frameworks
+Popular Tools and Frameworks

-ROS (Robot Operating System):
+- ROS (Robot Operating System): For building robotic applications

-Used for modeling and algorithm development -
+- MATLAB and Simulink: For modeling and algorithm development

-Useful resources
+Useful Resources

 - Online robotics tutorials and courses

-- Open-source datasets for training AI models
+- Open-source datasets for AI training

 - Simulation platforms for testing navigation algorithms